Whitemouth Dayflower, Widow’s Tears, Slender Dayflower, Scrub Dayflower

 The above is a good photo showing the flower with a short peduncle between the flower and ovary.
-Strange how Commelina erecta is supposed to have bracts that are fused tother, the lower third… How can they be fused together when a flower is coming out?
-They are probably fused together initially but open as it matures.
+Strange how Commelina erecta is supposed to have bracts that are fused together at the lower third… How can they be fused together when a flower is coming out?
+They are probably fused together initially but open as it matures…

-As you can see in the above photo, the bract is fused at the lower third, but a flower is starting to emerge next to the stem.
+As you can see in the above photo, the bract is fused at the lower third and a flower is starting to emerge next to the stem.

-I will take photos of the leaves and stems of Commelina erecta in 2020.
+I didn’t take any new flowers of the Commelina species in 2020.
+I was too busy identifying more wildflowers and doing other things.
+Maybe I can take more photos in 2021.
 Many of the links below give better descriptions and photos.

 I have enjoyed photographing and learning about the many wildflowers growing on the farm and other areas.
 I have grown over 500 different plants and most have pages listed on the right side of the blog.
 I am not an expert, botanist, or horticulturalist.
 I just like growing, photographing and writing about my experience.
 I rely on several websites for ID and a horticulturalist I contact if I cannot figure them out.
 Wildflowers can be somewhat variable from location to location, so sometimes it gets a bit confusing.
 If you see I have made an error, please let me know so I can correct what I have written.

 I hope you found this page useful and be sure to check the links below for more information.
 They were written by experts and provide much more information.
 If you can, I would appreciate it if you would click on the “Like” below and leave a comment.
 It helps us bloggers stay motivated.
 You can also send an email to me at firstname.lastname@example.org.
 I would enjoy hearing from you.